-Your front porch is one of the most vulnerable areas of your home.
-It offers easy access from the street and often has multiple access points into your home.
+Your front porch offers easy access from the street and often has multiple access points into your home making it one of the most vulnerable areas of your home.
 It is also a desirable target because shipping companies often leave valuable deliveries there, right out in the open.
 Taking just a few steps can help secure your front porch from theft and break-ins.

 Make Your Porch a Difficult Target